kytk/docker-l4n-bionic/README.md

 ```

 - Now you are in the container.
 You run the script "vncsettings.sh" in the home directory.
-You need to specify resolution with the option -r.
+You can specify resolution with the argument.
 (If not set, the resolution would be 1280x800)

 - For example, if you want 1920x1080

 ```
-/home/brain/vncsetings.sh -r 1920x1080
+/home/brain/vncsetings.sh 1920x1080
 ```

 - The script asks passwords.
 You can enter any, but now we assume 'lin4neuro'